soumik12345/soumik12345/README.md

 - 👎 Don't reach out to me if you:
    - work at Byju's or WhiteHatJr
-   - need of career counselling
+   - need career counselling
    - need any help in software engineering
    - need any help in debugging your code
-   - need any hepl with competitive programming
+   - need any help with competitive programming

 - ⚡ Fun fact:
    - I have insomnia 😵